bmoginot/Fox-River-eDNA-Pipeline/README.md

-    training        tarred pickle file containing saved model html file showing accuracy of model over the course of training (?) tsv similar to the vsearch output (feature id is sequence name b/c its provided unlike with classification) classification  tsv similar to vsearch output (but for real sequences this time)
+    training        tarred pickle file containing saved model html file showing accuracy of model over the course of training (?) tsv similar to the vsearch output (feature id is sequence name b/c its provided unlike with classification) classification  tsv similar to vsearch output (but for input sequences this time)